domshyra/ReactHookFormsBug/README.md

 If you click 'show modal' and change a checkbox button, letter or numbered, it will not dirty the form on the first attempt when running a production build of react.
 This will behave correctly if running in development mode.

-The text field can change and word correctly, in addtion to the radio button.
+The text field can change correctly, in addtion to the radio button.
 However the checkboxes do not behave the same.

 # Expected Behavior
 once the user clicks a checkbox the save button should be enabled since the form state is now dirty